temene/tem/README.md

 ##### About video content

 Embedding video content requires Morand's oui_embed plugin to get the media_video form to work.
-Link to oui_embed: https://textpattern.org/plugins/1314/oui_embed
-Link to explanation of how to install it: https://github.com/NicolasGraph/oui_embed (note it further requires embed - but it explains how to get this).
+Link to oui_embed on the textpattern plugin forum: https://textpattern.org/plugins/1314/oui_embed Link to explanation of how to install the plugin on the plugin github page: https://github.com/NicolasGraph/oui_embed (note the plugin further requires installing embed - but Morand's github page linked to here explains how to get that set up).

 ## License